 You’re at a coffee shop, and they have free WiFi, no password or anything!
 Score!
 But, you have no idea who is watching the activity on that network.
 It’s completely available to the public, which means the information you have stored on your computer as well as your internet activity is vulnerable.

 Think about all your passwords, your credit card information, phone numbers and addresses– your computer has it all stored.
 And since free, public WiFi offers zero encryption security to its users, all of this information is susceptible to hacking, and pretty much any amateur hacker could access it.

-The secret tunnel and encryption provided by a VPN protects that information and keeps your internet activity private and secure from hackers, or even the WiFi operator itself.
+The secret tunnel and encryption provided by a VPN protect that information and keep your internet activity private and secure from hackers, or even the WiFi operator itself.
 Though the network may be called “FreeCoffeeShop-Guest”, there is no guarantee it is actually operated by the coffee shop.
 Anyone can name a WiFi network anything they want.

 Basically, if you don’t want to be hacked, or have your information broadcasted or handed off to some random company for money, then you need a VPN.

 After that reality check, you probably just opened another tab in your browser to start searching VPNs.
 In your search, you will find that there are free providers and paid providers.
 So now, let’s dive into the paid vs free VPN debate.

 Free VPN: What You Get and What You Don’t